mjansson/rpmalloc/README.md

 - Linux
 - Android

 The code should be easily portable to any platform with atomic operations and an mmap-style virtual memory management API.
-The API used to map/unmap memory pages can be configured in runtime to a custom implementation.
+The API used to map/unmap memory pages can be configured in runtime to a custom implementation and mapping granularity/size.

 This library is put in the public domain; you can redistribute it and/or modify it without any restrictions.
 Or, if you choose, you can use it under the MIT license.